 \section{Hyperparameter Selection}

-We conduct an extensive hyperparameter optimization for HiSD using the Optuna framework~\cite{optuna}.
+We conduct an extensive hyperparameter optimisation for HiSD using the Optuna framework~\cite{optuna}.
 The search space, detailed in Table~\ref{tab:asot_hyperparams}, encompasses both continuous and categorical parameters critical for training stability and evaluation performance.
 Notably, parameters such as \texttt{n-frames} were tuned over broad ranges to accommodate the varying trajectory lengths inherent to Craftax and Minecraft tasks.
-Furthermore, toggles for upper-bound constraints and feature standardization were included to ensure HiSD could adapt robustly to different levels of data variability.
-This comprehensive sweep facilitated strong generalization across diverse domains.
+Furthermore, toggles for upper-bound constraints and feature standardisation were included to ensure HiSD could adapt robustly to different levels of data variability.
+This comprehensive sweep facilitated strong generalisation across diverse domains.

 In contrast, the baselines (OMPN and CompILE) required narrower, predominantly categorical search spaces due to their substantial computational overhead (see Table~\ref{tab:ompn_params} and Table~\ref{tab:compile_params}).
 For OMPN, tuning focused on training dynamics ($\texttt{il\_train\_steps}$, $\texttt{il\_lr}$) and memory slot allocation ($\texttt{nb\_slots}$).
-Similarly, CompILE required careful adjustment of KL regularization coefficients ($\beta_z, \beta_b$) and prior update rates.
+Similarly, CompILE required careful adjustment of KL regularisation coefficients ($\beta_z, \beta_b$) and prior update rates.
 Due to extreme resource demands in the Minecraft environment, baseline hyperparameters for those tasks were manually configured based on domain expertise rather than automated sweeping.
 This disparity in tuning strategies further underscores the computational efficiency of HiSD.

 The final selected hyperparameters for HiSD, CompILE, and OMPN across all tasks are reported in Tables~\ref{tab:asot_params_used}, \ref{tab:compile_params_used}, and \ref{tab:ompn_params_used}, respectively.